-Your customers are the same people who shop on Amazon, Dollar Shave Club, Apple and other innovative B2C sites.
+Your customers are the same people who shop on Amazon, Dollar Shave Club, Apple, and other innovative B2C sites.
 These sites are constantly driving new features and raising the bar for all commerce experiences.
 These frequent encounters make customers crave better UX in all their digital experiences; including B2B purchasing.
-Depending on the nature of your site, you can adopt and innovate upon modern ecommerce features with some creativity.
-Complexity of these features increases within the B2B space.
-It requires a team with expertise analyzing and adapting a unique UX to fit your business’ needs.
+Depending on the nature of your site, you can adapt and innovate upon modern ecommerce features with some creativity.
+The complexity of these features increases within the B2B space.
+It requires a team with expertise in analyzing and adapting a unique UX to fit your business’ needs.

 Imagine sitting in your living room watching a classic car advertisement.
 It shows a beautiful person driving a new car in an equally stunning landscape while you are sitting on your broken-in sofa.
 The flashy ad may get your attention, but actually visiting the dealership and test driving the car is a completely different experience; you can feel the acceleration, smell that new leather car smell and listen to the top-of-the-line sound system.